U1320100568/modal/README.md

 # Defect

 It's a singleton modal component. you can involk only once.
 It's not a big deal.
 There is a solution that show 2 steps modal (refer to SelectPlan.js ). you can put complex logic in content component independently.

+# React Native

+- react native use `ModalContext.native.js` instead.
+- `icon-x.png` file is required for close button.
+Put it in where ModalContext.native.js is.